-If you’re suffering from harassment, sending a cease and desist harassment letter is one way to protect yourself from your violator.
+If you’re suffering from harassment, sending this letter is one way to protect yourself from your violator.
 Below, we provide a strongly worded template to help you make an effective demand.

 The letter warns your harasser to end their repeated, unwanted behavior because it’s uncomfortable, threatening, or offensive.

-Cease and Desist Harassment Letter Template
+Common Uses of a Cease and Desist Harassment Letter

+When writing a Cease and Desist Harassment Letter, consider what you must include.
 To thoroughly document the problem, we provide simple blanks for you to fill in and provide details about:

 - Dates: When the harassment took place